Quantum state spectrum and field theory of D$0$-brane: D -brane in spinor moving frame formulation. Classical mechanics and quantization

 The last bosonic constraint \eqref{p0-m=0} is also of the first class.
-It generates local translations in ${\rm x}^0$ direction so that the field ${\rm x}^0(\tau)$ can be actually gauged away.
+It generates local translations in ${\rm x}^0$ direction so that the field ${\rm x}^0(\tau)$ can be gauged away.
 This reflects the fact that it enters the action under total derivative only and thus can be omitted from the phase space from the very beginning.
-As we have already noticed, we however prefer to maintain this pure gauge variable as it allows us to keep trace of the spacetime (central coordinate basis) origin of our model.
+As we have already mentioned, we prefer to maintain this pure gauge variable as it allows us to keep track of the spacetime (central coordinate basis) origin of our model.

 The fermionic constraints \eqref{Pi+imTh=0}

 \be \frak{d}_{_{\Theta_q}}=: \frak{d}_q= \Pi_q+ im\Theta_q\quad (= \Pi_q+ i\Theta_q p_{_{{\rm x}^0}}) \ee are imaginary and of the second class as they obey the algebra